 5% OFF your travel insurance

-It’s also worth noting that free coronavirus tests typically apply to those for medical reasons.
-If you’re getting a test solely for travel purposes, your insurance may not cover it, but this is something you must look into on a case-by-case basis.
+Before we dive in, it’s worth noting that free coronavirus tests typically apply to testing for medical purposes.
+If you’re getting a test solely for traveling, your insurance may not cover it, but this is something you must look into on a case-by-case basis.

 Where to get an in-person PCR COVID-19 test for US travelers